 - All employers must allow a parent or guardian of a pupil to appear at the school when the school requires the appearance and has given advance notice.
 See School-Required Leave.

 - Employers must provide employees who are organ or bone marrow donors with a job-protected paid leave of absence.
 See Leave for Organ and Bone Marrow Donors.

-- Employees who are victims of domestic violence or sexual assault are entitled to unpaid leave to obtain relief or attempt to obtain relief.
-See Leave for Victims of Domestic Violence and Sexual Assault and Crime Victims' Leave.
+- Employees who are victims of domestic violence, sexual assault or stalking are entitled to unpaid leave to obtain relief or attempt to obtain relief.
+See Leave for Victims of Domestic Violence, Sexual Assault and Stalking.

 - Employees who do not have sufficient time outside of working hours to vote in a statewide election may take off enough time to vote.
 See Election/Voting Leave.

 - California employers may not terminate or discriminate against employees for taking time off to serve, as required by law, on a jury or for appearing in court in compliance with a subpoena.
 See Jury Duty and Appearance as a Witness.

 - Employers with 50 or more employees must provide up to 14 days of job-protected leave so that an employee who performs emergency duty as a volunteer firefighter, reserve peace officer or emergency rescue personnel can attend fire, law enforcement or emergency rescue training.
 See Emergency Responder Leave.

 - San Francisco mandates paid sick leave for eligible employees working in San Francisco.
 See San Francisco Paid Sick Leave.

 - Employees who are not able to work because of an industrial injury are entitled to benefits and leave.
 See Industrial Injury Leave.